aas-core-works/abnf-to-regexp/README.rst

       -o OUTPUT, --output OUTPUT
                             path to the file where regular expression is stored;
                             if not specified, writes to STDOUT
+      --format {single-regexp,python-nested}
+                            Output format; for example a single regular expression or a code snippet

 ..
 Help ends: abnf-to-regexp --help